texas-robocamp/texas-robocamp.github.io/virtual/before/robot.md

----
-title: "Firing Up the Robot"
-tags: [robot]
-keywords: robot
-sidebar: virtual
-permalink: robot_startup.html
----
+{{site.data.alerts.note}}

-{% include note.html content="There is reading material for you to enjoy while you wait for the tutorial to begin.
+There is reading material for you to enjoy while you wait for the tutorial to begin.
 The group section will start at the next synchronization marker.
-Don't worry about reading all of this material, and please proceed to the yellow synchronization marker on this page when it is time." %}
+Don't worry about reading all of this material, and please proceed to the yellow synchronization marker on this page when it is time.
+{{site.data.alerts.end}}

 ## Gazebo Simulator